Skip to main content

 Before launch, confirm a single matrix by entity and transaction pattern, such as domestic, intra-EU, and marketplace-facilitated flows.
 It should show whether OSS is used, which Member State of identification applies, and who still files domestic VAT returns.

 Treat invoice standards and field sets as validation items, not assumptions.
-This grounding pack does not establish these as mandatory for the payment-platform scenarios in scope.
+Confirm which fields are mandatory for your specific payment-platform scenarios with the relevant authority.

 Operationally, keep a field-level data dictionary that maps owner, source record, validation rule, and fallback for missing data so tax, procurement, and product requirements do not diverge at go-live.